Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Methodology

-To identify energy minima in the 2D energy subspaces, the difference between the energy of each element to each of its eight neighbours (8-connectivity) is analysed.
-Again, extended regions of low energy, the above mentioned valleys, can occur and their centres have to be identified.
-For this purpose a recursive method is applied, which is also illustrated in Figure \ref{fig:matrix} (calculate center of valleys).
+To identify energy minima in the 2D energy subspaces, the energy of each point is compared with the energy of its eight neighbours (8-connectivity).
+If all neighbours of the point have a strictly higher energy than the point itself, the point is classified as a minimum.
+Extended regions of low energy, the above mentioned valleys, can occur in the 2D case as well and their centres have to be identified.
+For this purpose a recursive method is applied, which is also illustrated in Figure \ref{fig:matrix} (calculate centre of valleys).
 The middle points between each element of a valley and its nearest neighbours (if still part of the valley) are added to a new list of reduced number of points.
 This will be repeated with every element in the new list to create a further reduced list.
 The process repeats until the list only contains one element, which will be the centre of the valley.

 After identification of all minima, the minima which are closer to each other than 2$^{\circ}$ for 1D and 2D are reduced to the minimum with the lowest energy.
 Here, for 2D subspaces the angular distance is calculated as